KS5 Drama and Theatre Studies

 Excellent attendance is a must and students will be expected to undertake a considerable amount of self-supported study.

 Lessons involve practical work, including collaborating with others, exploring ideas in different forms through a study of theatre history, text based work, improvisation, physical theatre and technical elements.
 Theory work includes reading and analysing texts and the ideas of different theatre practitioners.
 Students need to see live theatre both with the school and independently which will be discussed and analysed in lessons.

-Component 3 is a practical exploration of three extracts each taken from a different play.
-The methodology of a prescribed practitioner must be applied to extract 3 which will be performed as a final assessed piece to a visiting examiner (worth 20 marks).
-Each performance must be accompanied by a reflective report (worth 20 marks).
-This component counts for 30% of the A-level.
+A practical exploration and interpretation of three extracts, each taken from a different play.
+The methodology of a prescribed practitioner must be applied to Extract 3, which will be performed as a final assessed piece to a visiting examiner.